 - All posted materials must clearly indicate the name of the sponsoring department, organization, or person.

 - No poster, handbill, or any other form of announcement or statement may be placed on, attached to, hung from, propped against, or written on any structure or natural feature of the campus such as walls, doors of buildings (either inside or outside), windows, restrooms, building or directional signboards, the surface of walkways or roads, fountains, posts, columns, waste receptacles, or trees.
-The cost of enforcement, removal, or restoration may be billed at $27.51 per hour with a minimum of 2 hours of Grounds labor for most violations to the department, organization, or person(s) responsible for policy violation.
+The cost of labor associated with enforcement, removal, or restoration may be billed by Grounds for most violations to the department, organization, or person(s) responsible for policy violation.

 - Organizations or persons posting or exhibiting materials in a language other than English must file a translated copy of the materials with Center for Student Involvement.